Uzh National Nature Park: Geography

-The park is located in the valleys of the Uzh River and its tributaries in the western slopes of the Carpathian Mountains.
+The park is located in the valleys of the Uzh and its tributaries, as well as of the San, in the western slopes of the Carpathian Mountains.
 The highest point of the park is Kinchyk Bukovskyi Mountain (1251 m).
-Uzhanskyi National Nature Park contains four altitude zones, including beech forest, alder forest, and, above 1100 m, alpine meadows.
-Climate is temperate, with the annual rainfall being around (900 mm, and temperatures in winter below zero, so that the mountains are covered by snow.
+Uzh National Nature Park contains four altitude zones, including beech forest, alder forest, and, above 1100 m, alpine meadows.
+The climate is temperate, with the annual rainfall being around (900 mm, and temperatures in winter below zero, so that the mountains are covered in snow.

 Ecosystem

 There are over 1500 species of plants in the park; about 22 of vascular plant species are endemic, and 52 species, including 23 species of orchids, are protected at the national level.

 Big mammals include red deer, roe deer, wild boar, red fox, and badger.
 There are 114 bird species.

 Tourism and infrastructure

 The area is populated by Lemkos and has a strong influence of their culture.
 In particular, six wooden churches built in 17th-18th centuries survived inside the park.

 17 trails are signposted within the park.